-Financial assets - Initial recognition and measurement
+Initial recognition and measurement

-Financial assets are classified, at initial recognition, as "subsequently measured at amortized cost"; fair value through other comprehensive income (FVOCI); and fair value through profit or loss (FVTPL).
+Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.

-The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Parent Company's business model for managing them.
-The Parent Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at FVTPL, transaction costs.
-Trade receivables that do not contain a significant financing component or which the Parent Company has applied practical expedient are measured at the transaction price determined under PFRS 15.
+The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
+With the exception of trade receivables that do not contain a significant financing component, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
+Trade receivables that do not contain a significant financing component are measured at the transaction price determined under PFRS 15.

-In order for a financial asset to be classified and measured at amortized cost or FVOCI, it needs to give rise to cash flows that are 'solely payments of principal and interest' (SPPI) on the principal amount outstanding.
+In order for a financial asset to be classified and measured at amortized cost or fair value through OCI, it needs to give rise to cash flows that are 'solely payments of principal and interest (SPPI)' on the principal amount outstanding.
 This assessment is referred to as the SPPI test and is performed at an instrument level.

-The Parent Company's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
+The Group's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.

-Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognized on the trade date, i.e., the date that the Parent Company commits to purchase or sell the asset.
+Purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace are recognized on the settlement date.

-Subsequent Measurement
+Subsequent measurement